-Pitt is a recognized leader in training clinical pharmaceutical scientists with over 35 graduates of the program currently in academic, government, healthcare, and pharmaceutical industry positions.
+Pitt is a recognized leader in training clinical pharmaceutical scientists with over 60 graduates of the program currently in academic, government, healthcare, and pharmaceutical industry positions.
 Our program offers a truly unique training environment that is incredibly rich in opportunities for learning as our campus is home to 6 schools of the health sciences, the Clinical and Translational Science Institute (NIH CTSA award), the Veterans Affairs Pittsburgh Healthcare System, and the University of Pittsburgh Medical Center (UPMC), one of the premier academic medical centers in the nation.
-Ongoing faculty research focus areas include cardiology, critical care, geriatrics, immunology, infectious disease, medication adherence, nephrology, neurology, oncology, pharmacokinetics/dynamics, psychiatry, transplantation and community pharmacy services.
+Ongoing faculty research focus areas include pharmacokinetics/dynamics, pharmacogenomics, implementation science, cardiology, critical care, immunology, infectious disease, medication adherence, nephrology, neurology, oncology, psychiatry, transplantation, and community pharmacy services.
 Admitted PhD students receive highly competitive stipends, paid tuition, and health insurance through teaching or research assistantship.

 Individuals with a prior advanced degree in the health sciences (PharmD or other degree in the health sciences) will be considered for admission.
 Exceptional, highly motivated students with a bachelor’s or master’s degree in science-related fields and a strong interest in clinical research are also encouraged to apply.